Readri205/MS2_Project/testing.md

 *   A large amount of testing was done to ensure that all pages were linking correctly.

 *   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

+***
+<b id="f1">1</b> Future Features in the [README.md](https://github.com/Readri205/MS2_Project/blob/master/README.md) identifies that a 'quick search' could be placed at the top of both the 'Home' page and the 'Country Details' to facilitate regular users.
+Regular users may wish to immediately see the details for any particular country as soon as they come onto the site.
+This allows quick access to Country search rather than having to scroll down to the bottom of the page.
+1[↩](#a1)